 Concerns about RDP security

 Microsoft released security updates for previous versions of Windows, and later RDP versions are considerably safer.
-More latest Windows operating systems have a way for defining which users are permitted to connect to the system through RDP.
+More latest Windows operating systems have a way of defining which users are permitted to connect to the system through Remote Desktop Connection Windows 10.
 There's also the option of preventing remote access to the machine unless network-level authentication is used.

-- While RDP is useful when remote work is an option rather than a need, it may also rescue the company's bottom line if tragedy strikes suddenly.
+- While a Remote desktop manager is useful when remote work is an option rather than a need, it may also rescue the company's bottom line if tragedy strikes suddenly.
 Work can still be done even if the office is flooded or if anything else happens to interrupt business as normal since resources are stored in the cloud (not on local hardware) and accessible via virtually any device and provides Continuity in Business.

 - Employees who are at ease and feel in control of their surroundings are happier and hence more productive.
 Employees are motivated to be productive and get work done when they know they can accomplish their job from anywhere they choose.
 This is good for the organisation as a whole since it promotes ownership and accountability.